AntonioAbilio/LCOM_Minix_AppleSilicon_Tutorial/README.md

 1. Create a script to start up the virtual machine and mount / unmount the drive automatically.
 	- ```open "utm://start?name=Virtual_Machine_Name"``` This allows you to start up the virtual machine from terminal.

+# IMPORTANT

+You must be careful while doing some things as they might crash (or worst brick) your computer.
+These include:

+- Do not shutdown the virtual machine without unmounting the minix disk from the host OS.
+	- If you happen to do this you'll find out that Finder will become unresponsive and if this does not crash your computer you'll certently not have a good time unmounting the disks or gracefully shutting down your machine.
+If you accidently do this you can try the following:
+		- Somehow opening a terminal window and performing the unmount command (note that while in this state the tab autocomplete may render the current shell unusable.)
+		- Forcefully shutting down your machine (May corrupt files / render your machine unbootable.)